phylovi/bito/README.md

 ## Building

-First:

-    git submodule update
+For your first build, do

+* `git submodule update`
+* `scons`
+* Respond to interactive prompts about where `hmc-clock` BEAGLE is installed
+* `conda activate libsbn`
+* `make`

-Then `make` will build, run tests, and install the Python packages.
+After these steps `make` will build, run tests, and install the Python packages, and this should be the only command you need to run after modifying the code.

-The build process will also modify the conda environment to point `[DY]LD_LIBRARY_PATH` to where BEAGLE is installed.
+The build process will modify the conda environment to point `[DY]LD_LIBRARY_PATH` to where BEAGLE is installed.
 If you get an error about missing BEAGLE, just `conda activate libsbn` again and you should be good.
+If you want to modify your desired BEAGLE installation location, do `unset BEAGLE_PREFIX` and start the steps above again starting at `scons`.

 * (Optional) If you modify the lexer and parser, call `make bison`.
 This assumes that you have installed Bison > 3.4 (`conda install -c conda-forge bison`).
 * (Optional) If you modify the test preparation scripts, call `make prep`.
 This assumes that you have installed ete3 (`conda install -c etetoolkit ete3`).